carlosayam/haskell-tcpserver-minimal/README.md

 With the above in mind, have a look at the code.

+How I came to this?
+I haven't even reached the chapter on monad IO of [Haskell Programming / from first principles](http://haskellbook.com) but something already clicked for me.
+I highly recommend this book, it is on early access now.

 So, I hope that with this and a little bit of more Haskell, you will be able to modify the above to make the server behave differently.